 Stress occurs when there is a perception that a given challenge is greater than our skills.
 Stress can be good or bad, depending on how we deal with it.
 Good stress causes a narrowing of attention, bad stress causes a focus on negative outcomes.
 Bad stress can interfere with brain circuitry making learning more difficult.
 Physiological changes resulting from stress include increases in pulse rate, blood pressure and body temperature.
 Severe stress can cause headaches, tears and ulcers.
 In summary, stress can negatively affect learning.
 When I ask students if they have been stressed recently a majority of hands rise.

 Music is an art form which deals with the representation of emotion through the medium of sound.
 It can have a physical effect on us because it is closely linked with emotion, perhaps even more so than the abstract nature of words.
 The number one reason people listen to music is to moderate their emotional state.
 In a very real sense, music connects us with our inner selves.
+I’ve been told by some students they find a great comfort in relaxing and studying to different lo fi tracks or beats, such as a lo fi sample pack, and I have to say it is some exceptional relaxation music for a start.

 Numerous studies leave us in no doubt that music can affect our mood state and stress levels.
 In fact, a great deal of present research involves the use of music in medical situations to assist recovery rates and induce a desired physiology (usually a lowering) of heart rate, blood pressure and body temperature.
 The use of music as an element in medical intervention is an example of creative connection between subject areas.
 I explore this topic more in my staff PD units on trans-disciplinary learning and creativity.